-Once you are done transitioning, you have plenty of work ahead of you to achieve a truly managed workflow:
+Once you are done transitioning, you have plenty of work ahead to achieve a truly managed workflow:

-- Use classes of service to affect selection
+Use classes of service to affect the selection.

-Although all six items on this checklist are important, you need to put special attention on managing dependencies.
-Failing to do so effectively can easily revert you back to maturity Level 2.
+Although all six items on this checklist are important, you need to pay special attention to managing dependencies.
+Failing to do so effectively can easily revert you to maturity Level 2.

 Dependencies increase risk.
 Therefore, their proper visualization and management are important for meeting customer expectations.